Cambodia–China relations: Cooperation

 Generally, Since Cambodia gained its independence in 1953, there has been significant strategic collaboration between China and Cambodia.
 From the Cambodian perspective, strong relations with China help Cambodia to pushback against Cambodia's larger neighbors, Vietnam and Thailand.

 During the visit of Chinese Premier Wen Jiabao between April 7-April 8, 2006 both nations signed several bilateral agreements and a treaty of "Comprehensive Partnership of Cooperation."
 China diversified its aid and investments in Cambodia and promised to provide US$600 million in loans and grants.
 China has canceled much of Cambodia's debt and granted a fresh loan of US$12.4 million for the construction of the building housing the Cambodian government's council of ministers and the restoration of the Angkor Wat temple and heritage site.
 About $200 million has been earmarked as a low-interest loan for the construction of bridges spanning the Mekong and Tonle Sap rivers.
 During the visit, Cambodian Prime Minister Hun Sen described China as Cambodia's "most trustworthy friend."

 China has also funded Chinese language schools in Cambodia.
 Immigration of Chinese workers to Cambodia has also stepped up in recent years and is estimated between 50,000 and 300,000.

 From 2000 to 2014, Cambodia received 132 projects financed by Chinese aid, a greater number of projects than any other recipient of Chinese aid.
 In 2014, Prime Minister Hun Sen requested that China help construct a stadium for Cambodia in advance of the 2023 Southeast Asian Games.
 China began building Morodok Techo National Stadium in 2017 at a cost of US$169 million and completed it for Cambodia in December 2021.

 Within ASEAN, Cambodia is often supportive of China.
 In 2016, Cambodia took a China-favorable position at an ASEAN meeting which addressed sovereignty disputes in the South China Sea.
 Observers generally expected the meeting to produce a statement critical of China's positions, but through Cambodia's objection the meeting resulted in a more general statement not referencing China and speaking generally of concern over on-going developments in the South China Sea.
 Chinese leaders expressed their appreciation for Cambodia and China's foreign minister stated, "History will prove that the Cambodian side's maintained position is correct."

 Cambodia follows the one China principle and considers Taiwan to be "an inalienable part" of China.
 Cambodia also supports all efforts by the PRC to "achieve national reunification" and opposes Taiwan independence.
 In 2025, Cambodia deported Taiwanese citizens involved in telecommunication fraud to China.
+In April 2026, China pledged to assist Cambodia in preventing color revolutions.